CptOblivion/ascii-well-that-ends-well/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > ASCII Well that Ends Well
+  > An ASCII art service

 ## Sub-Heading ##
-  > An ASCII art service
+  > A simple gallery for text art and memes

 ## Summary ##
-  > ASCII art is a fun aesthetic that fits well in messaging apps and text chats!
-ASCII Well that Ends Well allows you to easily save ASCII pictures you like to bring up later, when you want to drop just the right reaction into a conversation.
+  > Text art is a fun aesthetic that fits great in messaging apps, social media, emails, anywhere there's text!
+ASCII Well that Ends Well allows you to easily save ASCII pictures you'd like to bring up later, when you want to drop just the right reaction into a conversation.

 ## Problem ##
-  > Images are easily stored in folders or on a phone to be added to a message, but saving and sharing ASCII requires digging around in text files!
-There must be a better way.
+  > Photos are easily added to a message from a folder or phone, but saving and sharing ASCII means digging around in text files.
+There must be a better way!

 ## Solution ##
   > With ASCII Well that Ends Well, when you find a great ASCII image, you can paste it into the text box and it will be saved for later, in an easy-to-browse gallery.